traciebermudez/Dice-Roll/C++/README.md

 # Plush Toy Order System
 Program takes buyer information and the number of toys ordered.
 Then, it calculates production time, total cost, manufacturer income, and buyer expenses, displaying a summary of the order.

+# Rock Paper Scissors Lizard Spock!
+Text-based gamed.
+First, each player must choose between one of the five options: Rock, Paper, Scissors, Lizard, or Spock.
+Rock beats scissors and lizard, paper beats rock and spock, scissors beats paper and lizard, lizard beats spock and paper, and spock beats scissors and rock